bootstrap-ruby/bootstrap_form/RELEASING.md

    You will have failures in the system tests unless you're running on Linux.
 Chrome on each operating system renders slightly differently.

-6. Update the GitHub diff links at the beginning of `CHANGELOG.md` (The pattern should be obvious when you look at them).
 7. Update the installation instructions in `README.md` to use the new version.
 8. Commit the CHANGELOG and version changes in a single commit; the message should be "Preparing vX.Y.Z" where `X.Y.Z` is the version being released.
 9. Tag, push to GitHub, and publish to rubygems.org: